cAPRIcaT3/MoodWave/README.md

 ![MoodWave IO process](img/MoodWave%20IO%20process.png)
 *Image 2: Visualization of the MoodWave Input/Output Process*

-## Contributing

-We welcome contributions from the community!
-If you have suggestions, bug reports, or want to contribute to the development of MoodWave, please refer to [Contribution Guidelines](CONTRIBUTING.md).

 ## License

 This project is licensed under the [MIT License](LICENSE.md).

-## Acknowledgments

-- The MoodWave team extends gratitude to the open-source community for their continuous support and contributions.